g3rv4/g3rv4.com/_posts/2019-11-25-azure-pipelines-auto-privisioning-agents.md

 So now, I have an API-invokable way of creating and destroying an agent.
 YAY!

 Note that I don't care about multiple agents at this point.
-This is because I'm too cheap to pay for a parallel job (I don't need it).
-I may eventually buy one if I see a need for it, and I can pay with my MSDN subscription.
+This is because I haven't bought any parallel jobs (yet).

 ## Playing with Azure Pipelines and its API